 As standard, a chevron wood floor comes with boards arranged at a 35 or 45-degree angle, creating a classic French look.
-We have a selection of chevron designs, from narrow blocks to the very widest, or different shades too, such as dark wood chevron flooring, allowing you to integrate this time-honoured format to match your specifications seamlessly.
+We have a selection of chevron designs, from narrow blocks to the very widest.
+We also offer different shades too, such as white, grey, and black chevron flooring, allowing you to integrate this time-honoured format to match your specifications seamlessly.

 Both our Ted Todd collections and Woodworks by Ted Todd portfolios contain engineered chevron flooring options, all of which have been lovingly hand-crafted in our Cheshire workshop.

 When purchasing any wooden flooring from Ted Todd, you must consider how your design will affect the installation process, as we are certain you want your brand-new floor to look perfect.

 Parquet wooden flooring such as chevron, can be laid over concrete or solid panel subfloors and it is highly recommended for glue down installation using Ted Todd MS Flex only.
 If you are looking to install your parquet floor on solid board subfloors, you will require 12mm or better underlay to be in place.

 To find out more about how to install your Chevron wood floor here.

 For further information on how to care for your wood floor please refer to our Floor Care section.

 The vast majority of our Ted Todd and Woodworks by Ted Todd floors are suitable for usage over underfloor heating, but be sure to check the exact specifications before proceeding with the process.